El Chavo del Ocho: Symbols in the series

 In the series, many objects are used as symbols of either the characters or the neighborhood itself.
 The most iconic of these was the wooden barrel near the neighborhood entrance.
 The barrel is used as El Chavo's "secret hiding place", and most characters within the show were unaware that he had an house where he lived.
 A running gag about this is that they believed this was El Chavo's actual residence, which El Chavo was quick to clarify.
 Other symbols in the series include Quico's ball and other toys, lollipops, and balloons that represent the children, Don Ramón's cap, Doña Florinda's curls, Profesor Jirafales' cigar, the flowers of the budding romance of the latter two, Doña Clotilde's broom, etc.

 History

 Origins

 By 1971, Gómez Bolaños was already well known in Mexico for his self-titled sketch comedy show, Chespirito, which was produced by Televisión Independiente de México and aired on XHTIM-TV, channel 8 (now XEQ-TV channel 9, Nueve).
 He had already introduced El Chapulín Colorado and other characters.

-The first drawing of the show, created by Gómez Bolaños, premiered in 1972, and depicted an 8-year-old child competing with a balloon seller in a park.
+The first sketch of the show, created by Gómez Bolaños, premiered c.
+1971, and depicted an 8-year-old child competing with a balloon seller in a park.
 Character development was given much attention in the program, and each character was given a unique personality.
 Even though the program was about adults playing children, Gómez Bolaños decided from the start that El Chavo would be aimed at an adult audience.